Akola: Demographics

 According to the 2011 Census of India, Akola City had a population of 425,817 and an area of about 128 km2.
 After the city's municipal limits were extended in August 2016, the estimated population of Akola city is above 603,000.
 The population estimate for the Akola metropolitan area is currently not available.
 The most recent census, conducted in 2011, recorded a population of [last known census figure].
 The scheduled 2021 census for Akola city was postponed due to the COVID-19 pandemic.
 Current estimates are based on historical growth rates.

 Government and politics

 The local government of Akola is administered by the Akola Municipal Corporation, which operates under a Mayor-Council system.
 The Mayor, assisted by a Deputy Mayor, heads the corporation, with elections occurring every five years.
 The corporation was established on 1 July 1967 and governs an area of approximately 124 km².

 The city's administrative functions are managed by a District Collector.
-As of the latest update, Ajit Kumbhar (IAS) serves in this role.
-The Municipal Commissioner, currently Dr.Sunil Lahane, is responsible for overseeing the executive functions of the Akola Municipal Corporation.
-The Mayor, Archana Masne, oversees the implementation of policies and administrative functions within the Akola Municipal Corporation.
+As of the latest update, Varsha Meena (IAS) serves in this role.
+The Municipal Commissioner, currently Dr. Sunil Lahane, is responsible for overseeing the executive functions of the Akola Municipal Corporation.
+The Mayor, Smt.
+Sharda Ranjit Khedkar, oversees the implementation of policies and administrative functions within the Akola Municipal Corporation.

 Additionally, Akola has a range of local administrative services and multiple police stations operating under the jurisdiction of the Akola Police.